benjaminfoo/Architect/readme.md

 This is the list of changes - the version should be compatible to each other.
 Your already created entities wont be affected.

+**Remember**
+- Alpha versions (a) are unstable and in subject of larger changes - expect bugs.
+- Beta versions (b) are more stable and in subject of smaller bugfixes - expect less bugs.

 v0.5.1a
 - increased compatibility to other modifications